-Probability of occurrence <5% <10% >10% >40% >75% / (33) CIS / L liabilities affected >2% >10% -20/ 0 /00 /0 /1 5 70 Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibility 43.
-Employers do not submit accurate or complete data on their members o Liaison with schools, Children, Schools and Families and out-sourced payroll providers to ensure accurate and timely data is received 4 1 4 o Audit exercise planned to review outsourced school payroll data 4 1 4 Ongoing Pensions Manager 44.
-Maintaining adequate level of officer knowledge and skills following switch to shared administration service o Effective personnel management and succession planning o Induction and knowledge sharing on local issues and requirements for new officers 2 3 6 o ensure audit takes place post current restructure 2 3 6 Ongoing Pensions Manager 45.
-Systems are not secure and well maintained o Internal audit of system setup and security o Systems administrator well trained o Data is backed up daily o System is protected from viruses and hacking o System is up to date and latest features of the software are used o Council clients the software provider and ensures issues are raised and addressed in latest releases 1 3 3 1 3 3 Ongoing Pensions Manager
+Probability of occurrence <5% <10% >10% >20% 733 CI3 / L abilities affected >2% >10% /20 /0 - JU /0 >/5% Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescal e/ Review Frequency Responsibility 47.
+Employer Contributions not received or recorded properly Pensions team dedicates appropriate time and resource to managing contributions Reconciliations are carried out monthly 2 2 4 2 2 4 Monthly Pensions Manager 41.
+Added complexity of scheme benefits (following introduction of LGPS 2014 impacting officer time and risk of miscalculation) Scheme regulations are followed Pensions team are well trained 1 3 3 Audit to be carried out to review compliance with new regulations 1 3 3 Ongoing Pensions Manager 45.
+Systems are not secure and well maintained Internal audit of system setup and security Systems administrator well trained Data is backed up daily System is protected from viruses and hacking System is up to date and latest features of the software are used Council clients the software provider and ensures issues are raised and addressed in latest releases 1 თ 3 1 3 3 Ongoing Pensions Manager 43.
+Employers data inaccurate Liaison with schools, Supporting People directorate and out-sourced payroll providers to ensure accurate and timely data is received 3 1 3 Audit exercise planned to review outsourced school payroll data 3 1 3 Ongoing Pensions Manager